v777779/mapnotes/Readme.md

-# Unit Tests
+## Unit Tests
 Unit tests based on Robolectric and Mockito frameworks added to application, see [unit tests guide](doc/unit_tests_guide.md) for the details.
+More than 200+ unit test methods were created.
+Run all unit tests with RMB click on [RunUnitTests](app/src/test/java/ru/vpcb/map/notes/RunUnitTests.java)

+## Instrumentation Tests

+Instrumentation and Smoke tests based on Espresso and Mockito frameworks were designed for application.

+Two  different ways of component mocking were implemented in this application.

+- **master** branch uses IModuleSupplier that provide test module "on the fly" why component creation.
+- **builders** branch uses Map<Activity,SubComponent.Builder> to replace builder with mocked one.

+For the details  look at [instrumentation tests guide](doc/instrumentation_tests_guide.md) for **master** and [instrumentation tests builders guide](doc/instrumentation_tests_builders_guide.md) for **builders** branches.

+Run all instrumentation tests with RMB click on 'Run'  [RunInstrumentationTests](app/src/androidTest/java/ru/vpcb/map/notes/RunInstrumentationTests.java).
+Run Smoke Tests with RMB click on [SmokeTests](app/src/androidTest/java/ru/vpcb/map/notes/SmokeTests.java).